Kāpiti mayor K Gurunathan re-elected for second term

 He was happy with the new council noting a blend of experience and newbies.

-The five districtwide councillors are Angela Buswell, Gwynn Compton, Jackie Elliott, Janet Holborow and Rob McCann while James Cootes is the Ōtaki ward councillor, Jocelyn Prvanov is the Waikanae ward councillor, Martin Halliday and Bernie Randall are the Paraparaumu ward councillors, and Sophie Handford is the Paekākāriki Raumati ward councillor.
+The five district wide councillors are Angela Buswell, Gwynn Compton, Jackie Elliott, Janet Holborow and Rob McCann while James Cootes is the Ōtaki ward councillor, Jocelyn Prvanov is the Waikanae ward councillor, Martin Halliday and Bernie Randall are the Paraparaumu ward councillors, and Sophie Handford is the Paekākāriki Raumati ward councillor.

 "There's strong existing councillors and strong new councillors."